-And finally, try toy rotation, which we talk about in our recent blog post "3 Ways to Encourage Screen-Free Play Indoors."
+And finally, try toy rotation, which we talk about in blog post "3 Ways to Encourage Screen-Free Play Indoors."
 Kids often receive WAY more toys and gifts than they could possible play with in the days, weeks and even months following the holidays.
 After the children have opened all of their gifts, hide some away for a bit to provide an opportunity for them to really focus on a few quality toys at a time.
 Once you feel like they’re ready for something new, put those away and get out a couple of new ones.
 It’s a great way to keep the thrill going, and get the most out of their new gifts.
 It is also a great way to make sure nothing gets forgotten about or tossed into the toybox abyss.

 Sure, a membership to a local museum, camping trip and zip lining excursions are tons of fun, but they aren't something you can put on the shelf in your child's room and make available for play.
 And play is, and has ALWAYS been essential to child development.
 Tangible toys provide children with opportunities to do what they are best at: PLAYING!
 After all: "Play is the work of the child!"